grame-cncm/guidodoc/mkdocs/docs/refs/tags/Notes.md

 | \tie | \tieBegin \tieEnd | R | tie between successive notes |

 The ties parameters are similar to those of [slurs](../Articulations#slur).
-However, apart from moving the curve 'up' or 'down', there is no reason to change the other parameters.
+Apart from moving the curve 'up' or 'down', there is no reason to change the other parameters